gravito/mstaxx/README.md

 # MStaxx Test Level#1
 The task for this test are:
-1. Create a Kubernetes cluster on GCP (GCP gives free credits on signup so those should suffice for this exercise).
-If possible share a script / code which can be used to create the cluster.
+1. Create a Kubernetes cluster.
 2. Install nginx ingress controller on the cluster.
-For now, we consider that the user will add public IP of ingress LoadBalancer to their /etc/hosts file for all hostnames to be used.
-So do not worry about DNS resolution.
 3. On this cluster, create namespaces called staging and production.
 4. Install guest-book application on both namespaces.
 5. Expose staging application on hostname staging-guestbook.mstakx.io